hed-hog/development/README.md

 │   ├── README.md         # Documentation for the shared library
 │   ├── tsconfig.build.json # TypeScript build configuration for the library
 │   └── tsconfig.json     # TypeScript configuration for the library
-├── .gitignore            # Specifies which files Git should ignore ├── package.json          # Manages the dependencies and scripts for the entire project ├── node_modules/         # Discardable folder with all project dependencies └── README.md             # Documentation for the entire project
+├── .gitignore            # Specifies which file Git should ignore ├── package.json          # Manages the dependencies and scripts for the entire project ├── node_modules/         # Discardable folder with all project dependencies └── README.md             # Documentation for the entire project